 It is not often our community has a chance to celebrate something as wonderful as the completion of the Outer Harbor Greenway!

-Key events will include:
+Key events included:

-- 12ish: a exploration ride along the Greenway
+- an exploration ride along the Greenway

 The film screening along with popcorn and refreshments are ALL FREE courtesy of the City of Charles Sturt!
 Everyone – old & young, cycling & non-cycling, whatever your abilities and no matter where you live in Adelaide – is invited.
 Come to the morning’s activities, to the afternoon at Woodville Town Hall, or come to both!